2 Counties Club – Championship Regulations

 3.3.1.
 The maximum grid will not exceed the Motorsport UK Track License requirements for each track.

-3.3.2.
-For all classes, the grid positions will be allocated.
+3.3.2 For all classes, the grid positions will be allocated by the host club.

 3.4.1.
 Race duration will be as specified in the S.R.’s for the meeting.